-Activate Learning ensures due diligence checks are carried out prior to learners attending work placements including work experience.
-Activate Learning engages with employers to ensure they are aware of their responsibilities in relation to safeguarding and provide advice and guidance to learners, apprentices, and parents/carers regarding how to keep themselves safe whilst in the workplace.
+Activate Learning ensures due diligence checks are carried out prior to students attending work placements and work experience.
+Activate Learning engages with employers to ensure they are aware of their responsibilities in relation to safeguarding and provide advice and guidance to students, apprentices, and parents/carers regarding how to keep themselves safe whilst in the workplace and local communities.